 This same valuable and skilled team of inspectors also conduct regular inspections of our fitness trails and the Skate Park at West Boynton Park.
 The special reward for this important Safety Inspection Team is the opportunity to see kids playing and having fun–safely.

-Ninety-one certified Ocean Rescue lifeguards provide drowning prevention, rescue, and emergency medical services at thirteen scenic, world-renowned oceanfront and inlet beach parks.
+One hundred and six certified Ocean Rescue lifeguards provide drowning prevention, rescue, and emergency medical services at fourteen scenic, world-renowned oceanfront and inlet beach parks.
 The waters along our shores are dynamic as well as beautiful, and rapidly changing conditions call for unique training, specialized skills, and considerable athletic ability.

 To be considered for an Ocean Rescue Lifeguard position, applicants are required to have a current American Red Cross Lifeguard and CPR/AED certificate.
 Applicants also participate in a run-swim-run test and are tested on their rescue and medical skills.
 Only then are they formally interviewed and considered for an Ocean Lifeguard position.

 New recruits are required to participate in an 80-hour Ocean Rescue Trainee Academy.
-The Academy introduces new lifeguards to vigorous and stringent Palm Beach County policies, procedures, and rescue techniques.
-Academy graduates must also become certified as Emergency Medical Response Workers (EMR), training that surpasses the requirements of American Red Cross Lifeguard certification.
+The Academy introduces new lifeguards to vigorous and stringent Palm Beach County policies, procedures, rescue techniques, and patient care protocols.
+Academy graduates become certified as Emergency Medical Response Workers (EMR), training that surpasses the requirements of American Red Cross Lifeguard certification.
 Members of our Ocean Rescue staff are uniquely qualified and authorized to provide this important EMR training through an agreement, renewed this past year, with the State of Florida Department of Health’s Bureau of Emergency Medical Services.